victorca25/traiNNer/README.md

 More details and explanations of interpolation can be found [here](https://github.com/victorca25/BasicSR/wiki/Interpolation) in the Wiki.

-Following are the original pretrained models that the authors made available:
+Following are the original pretrained models that the authors made available for ESRGAN and SFTGAN:
 <table>
   <tr>
     <th>Name</th>
-    <th>Modeds</th>
+    <th>Models</th>
     <th>Short Description</th>
     <th>Google Drive</th>
     <th>Baidu Drive</th>